 Project Planning and Concept Phase: We are ready to help!
 Contact the SEDAC New Construction Design Assistance team as early in the design process as possible if you have questions regarding eligibility, how to apply, or specific energy efficiency design strategies or technologies.
 The team can offer analysis and technical assistance that can enable you to achieve higher performance and reduce operating costs for the owner and/or tenant.

-The Custom Incentives will be set based on how far beyond the Illinois Energy Conservation Code for Commercial Buildings (IL ECC) that the whole building or the building components will be constructed.
-The Base Incentive rate for the New Construction Program will be $0.08 per kWh saved and $1.00 per therm saved.
-This is to encourage applicants to design the building to achieve the greatest level of energy efficiency.
+The Custom New Construction Incentives are based on how far beyond the Illinois Energy Conservation Code for Commercial Buildings (IL ECC) that the whole building or the building components will be constructed.
+The Base Incentive rate for the Custom New Construction Program is $0.08 per kWh saved and $2.00 per therm saved for beyond-code facility design improvements.

 DCEO reserves the right to negotiate different incentive levels if the applicant is under rules that already require beyond code achievement.

 Maximum Incentives: DCEO may provide up to, but not more than, a maximum incentive of $2.50/sf, with a total incentive cap of $300,000.
 A single award may exceed $300,000 if the application includes multiple project locations.